Root Causes

 Normal Labs vs. Optimal Labs

-It’s also important to note that the normal reference range can vary from lab company to lab company, and depending on which part of the US you live in.
+It’s also important to note that the normal reference range can often vary from lab company to lab company, and depending on which part of the US you live in.
 Why?
 Because the normal reference range is affected by the average finding for that particular marker, which means the health of the average person in that area can impact where that reference range starts and ends.
 And because there can be significant variability from one person to the next, normal reference ranges can also be quite large.

 One important point to keep in mind is that the average person in the US is NOT optimally healthy!
 So if these reference ranges are not built around optimal health, can they actually be used to identify…health?
 After all, health is much more than the absence of disease.